 “The Satanist shuns terms such as "hope" and "prayer" as they are indicative of apprehension.
 If we hope and pray for something to come about, we will not act in a positive way which will make it happen.
 The Satanist, realizing that anything he gets is of his own doing, takes command of the situation instead of praying[...].
 Positive thinking and positive action add up to results.”

 I would add a disclaimer that I use the word "hope" in its normal English usage, it is only "religious hope" that I feel is avoided by Satanists.
 So, Satan does not 'give us hope'...
-Satan represents death of everything living, there is no hope in life other than in ourselves, in love and friendship.
-I.e.: hope in its English sense, not in a transcendental, eternal or divine sense.
+Satan represents death of everything living, there is no hope in life other than in ourselves and in love and friendship.
+We use the word hope in its English sense, not in a transcendental, eternal or divine sense.

 “Hope is a secular prayer, and prayers are not our tools.
 It is not our business to wish water into wine.
 If we have lemons, we make lemonade.”